procon-plugin/vip-slot-manager/README.md

 The Plugin can detect this kind of kick and keeps you informed if a NON-VIP player got kicked to make room for a VIP on full server.
 If the kicked player rejoins, the Plugin sends him a customized message.
 You can enable, disable and customize this feature in the setting **'Private Message after NON-VIP got kicked and rejoins'**.

+### No Aggressive Join Close On Round End
 In addition, the Plugin can disable the 'Aggressive Join' close on round end to keep as many players as possible on the server.
 On the next round it will be enabled automatically.
 This feature works for the following game modes: ConquestLarge, ConquestSmall, TDM and Chainlink.
 You can enable or disable this function in the setting **'Temporary disable the Aggressive Join close on round end'**.

+### Aggressive Join Abuse Protection (optional)
+The function **'Aggressive Join Abuse Protection'** is also helpful to track each VIP if he rejoins too many times with an 'Aggressive Join Kick' on full server.
+When a single VIP triggered is his max. threshold (custom setting value) of this kind of rejoins per round, then he can not rejoin again with 'Aggressive Join Kick' privilege till next round.
+In this case, if he rejoins again in the same round, then he can NOT bypass the server queue.
+He have to wait like normal players.
+While he is on the server, the Gameserver and all Plugins handles him as an valid VIP but without 'Aggressive Join Kick' privilege.
+All other VIPs can still join with 'Aggressive Join Kick' privilege.
+On next round he can join again with 'Aggressive Join Kick' privilege.

 ![img](img/empty.png)